New coating could reduce toilet water consumption by half, increase water sustainability.

 Reference: “Viscoelastic solid-repellent coatings for extreme water saving and global sanitation” by Jing Wang, Lin Wang, Nan Sun, Ross Tierney, Hui Li, Margo Corsetti, Leon Williams, Pak Kin Wong and Tak-Sing Wong, 18 November 2019, Nature Sustainability.

 Other co-authors of the paper from Penn State include Lin Wang of the Department of Materials Science and Engineering; Hui Li, doctoral graduate of the Department of Biomedical Engineering; Margo Corsetti, a mechanical engineering alumna; and Pak Kin Wong, professor of biomedical engineering.
-International collaborators of the work include Ross Tierney, doctoral graduate, and Professor Leon Williams from Centre for Competitive Creative Design of Cranfield University, UK.
+International collaborators of the work include Ross Tierney, doctoral graduate, and Professor Leon Williams from the Center for Competitive Creative Design of Cranfield University, UK.

 This work is supported by the National Science Foundation, the Wormley Family Early Career Professorship, and the Humanitarian Materials Initiative Award, which is funded by Covestro and the Materials Research Institute.